SimbaBlock/slppp/slppp-token-type-1.md

 ### GENESIS - Token Genesis Transaction Outputs

 This is the first transaction which defines the properties, metadata and initial mint quantity of the token.
-The token is thereafter uniquely identified by hash the token genesis transaction OutputScript by sha256 which is referred to as `token_id`.
+The token is thereafter uniquely identified by sha256 the token genesis transaction OutputScript  which is referred to as `token_id`.

 `token_type` indicates the SLP++ sub-protocol: